eliasbenb/MagnetMagnet/README.md

 </p>

 # What is this repo?
-MagnetMagnet is a scraper that allows you to scrape magnet links from RARBG and The Pirate Bay.
+MagnetMagnet is well, a magnet link magnet, it's a scraper that allows you to scrape magnet links from RARBG and The Pirate Bay.
 I decided to make this app to improve my Python skills.

 ## Features supported:
 - Scraping magnet links from all RARBG mirrors